NP10t/Food-Searcher-Grab-Bootcamp-2025/README.md

-# 🍽️ Food Searcher – Grab Bootcamp 2025
+# 🍽️ EateryFinder – Grab Bootcamp 2025

 This project was built during the **Grab Bootcamp 2025**.
 I contributed to the **backend development** of the application.